Home

 A Jet Airways Boeing 737-800 taxiing at Delhi Airport on the terminal 1D tarmac.

-The Indian civil aviation industry has witnessed annual growth rates of upto 30 in recent years.
-A slew of low-cost airlines now compete with the more established operators.
-Aviation infrastructure has not kept pace with the increased traffic and passenger volumes.
-India's main airports have been facing capacity constraints.
-Modernisation and expansion of existing and greenfield airports have added capacity.
-Privatisation of the two major airports at Mumbai and Delhi has been completed.
-Two major greenfield airports were opened at Bengaluru and Hyderabad.
+The Indian civil aviation industry had witnessed annual growth rates of up to 30 in the years prior to the onslaught of the COVID-19 pandemic.
+A slew of low-cost airlines compete with the more established operators.
+Aviation infrastructure has not kept pace with the increased traffic and passenger volumes although modernisation and expansion of existing and greenfield airports have added capacity.
+Privatisation of the two major airports at Mumbai and Delhi has been completed and two major greenfield airports were opened at Bengaluru and Hyderabad.
+Other greenfield airports planned include Noida International Airport and Navi Mumbai International Airport.
 Another major change as a result of deregulation of the commercial aviation sector in India has been the option for private airlines to fly overseas after completing five years of operations in the domestic market.

 The civil aviation scenery in India has evolved in many ways.
 Whereas prior to 1992, when the two public sector airlines, namely Air-India and Indian Airlines enjoyed a monopoly in the domestic sector, today almost a dozen airlines are competing for a market share in the rapidly growing domestic market.
 In the early nineties, soon after deregulation, many of the newly established airlines went bust, including Modiluft, Damania (later Skyline NEPC), Gujarat Airways, East West, UBAir and VIF.